-ALSPAC collected dietary information from both mothers, their partners and children at various time points (Table 9.1) using FFQs and diet diaries.
-The study website contains details of all the data that are available through a fully searchable data dictionary and variable search tool.
-Since a number of FFQs were conducted we provide links to relevant questionnaire sources in Table 9.2.
-Details of the dietary collection methods have been discussed in a previous publication and will be briefly outlined here [91].
+ALSPAC collected dietary information from both mothers, their partners, and children at various time points (Table 9.1) using FFQs, diet diaries, and other diet-related questions.

-Table 9.1 Diet-related questions in ALSPAC
+Much of the diet questions and data are available in CLOSER Discovery.
+The ALSPAC study website also contains details of all the data that are available through a searchable data dictionary and variable search tool; links are also provided to specific questionnaires in Table 9.1.
+Details of the dietary collection methods have been discussed in a previous publication and will be briefly outlined here [94].
+Table 9.1: Diet-related questions in ALSPAC